maharmstone/quibble/README.md

 The boot graphics code isn't completed yet - you won't see either the Windows logo or the progress indicator, just a few seconds of blackness.

-* Why does it hang on startup?

-There's a race condition in the latest version of WinBtrfs, which manifests itself on some hardware.
-Try adding /ONECPU to your boot options, to see if that makes a difference.

 Licences and Thanks
 -------------------